niqodea/selfhost/README.md

 ### Main services

-- SWAG reverse proxy to handle of Let's Encrypt SSL certificates and expose locally hosted services in subdomains
+- Caddy as a reverse proxy to handle Let's Encrypt SSL certificates and expose locally hosted services in subdomains
 - DuckDNS service to keep the domain-IP mapping up to date (especially useful if your ISP provider does not grant you a static public IP)
 - Wireguard VPN to access locally hosted services from outside the network
 - Wireguard VPN with Gluetun to also tunnel all external traffic through a third-party VPN